4th Annual Public Innovators Lab for Libraries

 - $1,495 for the first person from your library

 The fee covers your materials, a license to use the content with your colleagues and local partners, your training, and breakfasts and lunches during the training.
-Travel expenses, hotel and dinners are separate.
+Travel expenses, hotel and dinners are not included.

 Space is limited and reserved on a first come, first served basis.
 We hope to see you in Atlanta!

 Location & Accommodations